Menu

 Grand Opening

 The Prospect Playhouse opened in October, 1990, with a gala evening of speeches and refreshments, and the first production, Pirate Princess commenced the following week.
-To August, 1998, a total of 45 major productions have been presented at the Playhouse.
+To March, 2024, a total of 170 major productions have been presented at the Playhouse.
 A blend of comedy and drama with at least one musical a year has been the aim.
-Dinner Theatre now features as a standard night-out for tourists visiting our island.
+Dinner Theatre began as a standard night-out for tourists visiting our island.
+However, this was unsustainable due to the demands of the annual food inspection regime together with the high number of volunteers necessry to support it and dinner theatre ceased within a couple of years.
 The Fawlty Towers series was completed and the first of a new series of plays by Colin Wilson based on Are You Being Served has been presented.
 In October 2000, CDS celebrated the tenth anniversary of the Prospect Playhouse.

 2004